oguerrer/ppi4hc/README.md

 This repository contains the code and data to replicate the analysis performed in the report with the same title.
 The source data comes from the following sources:

-- CONEVAL's federal inventory of social programs: https://www.coneval.org.mx/evaluacion/ipfe/Paginas/default.aspx
+- <a href="https://www.coneval.org.mx/evaluacion/ipfe/Paginas/default.aspx" target="_blank">CONEVAL's federal inventory of social programs</a>